k-cross/pulse_ox/README.md

 I am on a clock and can't promise the features will ever be developed on the second list.

+## Requirements and Dependencies

+Things that are expected to already be setup

+* postgresql
+* erlang >= 21.0
+* elixir >= 1.10
+* nodejs >= 10.0

+_Note_: Binaries can be built which removes the need for erlang, elixir, and nodejs for a running environment but I don't personally plan on providing this.

 ## How to run

 The application has been tested on both MacOS and Linux.